|Author:||Brant C. Faircloth|

 Cactus is a program for aligning genomes together (i.e., genome-genome alignment).
 More details are available from the cactus github page.
 Cactus requires heterogenous nodes for different types of computations that it is running, and we’ve found that this can sometimes be hard to gin up when working with typical university HPC systems.
 AWS comes to the rescue in this case - you can setup and pay for the computation that you need on whatever type of nodes you need to join together to make your compute cluster.
 What follows are instructions on how we do this (built from the current Cactus AWS guide [see the wiki]).

-- Do what you need to to create an account for AWS.
+- Create an account for AWS.
 We have a somewhat complicated setup, but you basically need an account, and you need to create an IAM user that has permission to run EC2 instances.
 For that IAM user, you also need their ACCESS_KEYS.

 - For the IAM user, go to